dbuscombe-usgs/doodle_labeller/README.md

 * "image_folder" : ordinarily this would be "data/images" but could be a relative path to any relative directory
 * "label_folder": see the above but for "data/label_images"
-* "max_x_steps": number of tiles to split the image up in x direction
+* "max_x_steps": number of tiles to split the image up in x direction (suggested range: 1- 6, depending on image size/complexity)
-* "max_y_steps": number of tiles to split the image up in y direction
+* "max_y_steps": number of tiles to split the image up in y direction (suggested range: 1- 6, depending on image size/complexity)
-* "ref_im_scale": the proportion of the detected screen size to make the window
+* "ref_im_scale": the proportion of the detected screen size to make the window (suggested: 0.5 -- 1.0)
-* "lw": initial pen width in pixels. this can be changed on the fly
+* "lw": initial pen width in pixels. this can be changed on the fly (suggested range: 5 - 10, depending on image size)
 * "im_order": either "RGB" or "BGR", depending on what type of imagery you have (RGB is more common)
-* "theta_col": standard deviations for the location component of the colour-dependent term.
+* "theta_col": standard deviations for the location component of the colour-dependent term. (suggested range: 20 -- 60)
-* "theta_spat": standard deviations for the location component of the colour-independent term.
+* "theta_spat": standard deviations for the location component of the colour-independent term. (suggested range: 1--10)
 * "compat_col": label compatibilities for the colour-dependent term
 * "compat_spat": label compatibilities for the colour-independent term
 * "scale": spatial smoothness parameter (pixels)